 Evaluation of breast lumps is one our greatest challenges at our center.
 Breasts are by nature lumpy, and this lumpiness is accentuated with hormonal stimulation, as occurs with the menstrual cycle and with hormone replacement therapy.

 Most lumps are not cancer, but if a lump is a cancer, it is imperative to make the diagnosis as soon as possible.
-Thus, when it comes to lumps, we have a dual challenge: First, to diagnosis cancer early; and second, to reassure the patient when the lump is benign.
+Thus, when it comes to lumps, we have a dual challenge: First, to diagnosis breast cancer early; and second, to reassure the patient when the lump is benign.

 Over the past 30 years we have treated tens of thousands of women with breast lumps.
 In fact, of the thousands of breast cancers which I have personally diagnosed at our center, many presented as breast lumps.
 The vast majority of malignant breasts lumps tend to be first detected by the women themselves.
 Only 5% of breast lumps that eventually prove to be cancers were found first by the health care professional.